-- Interventions should be based on the needs of individual students and informed by the data collected with assessments, such as a literacy screener, a diagnostic, or other formative assessments. - Screener - Diagnostic - Formative - Interventions should be delivered with sufficient intensity, frequency, and duration to effectively support the student meeting benchmarks for literacy. - Interventions should be flexible based on data and guided by continued progress monitoring. - Interventions must be directed by a teacher and be both systematic and explicit.
+- Interventions should be based on the needs of individual students and informed by the data collected with assessments, such as a literacy screener, a classroom diagnostic, progress monitoring or other formative assessments. - Screener: Quick check of performance in literacy. - Classroom Diagnostic: Information or standardized tools to determine specific strengths and weaknesses. - Progress Monitoring: Monitors the effectiveness of instruction and interventions. - Formative: Classroom/curriculum measure to evaluate the progress toward an instructional goal. - Interventions must be evidence-based and implemented with fidelity. - Interventions should be delivered with sufficient intensity, frequency, and duration to effectively support the student meeting benchmarks for literacy. - Interventions should be flexible, based on data, and guided by continued progress monitoring. - Interventions must be directed by a teacher and be both systematic and explicit.